Arklights/Master/README.md

 Based on https://github.com/snort3/snort3

 # LIMITATIONS
-In its current version,  CLort does not do the evaluate rule options after a match is found in the fast-pattern matching engine.
-Thus, it will not report full rule matching.
+In its current version, CLort does not evaluate rule options after a match is found in the fast-pattern matching engine.
+Thus, it will not properly report packets that match the full rules.
 Instead, it only reports the total number of matches reported by the fast-pattern matching engine.

 # DEPENDENCIES